mydepsoftware/mydepsoftware.github.io/getting_started.md

         </li>
 	<li> Graphs
 		<ul>
-            		<li> Print: Print the graph displayed on the screen using the printer.
+            		<li> Print: This prints the graph displayed on the screen using the printer.
 From this menu a pdf can be generated directly (on macOS) or by using a pdfPrinter </li>
 			<li> Export</li>
 				<ul>
-					<li>Image: Open a popup menu for exporting the graph displayed on the screen.
-The following parameters can be choosen:
+					<li>Image: This opens a popup menu for exporting the graph displayed on the screen.
+The following parameters can be chosen:
 						<ul>
                 					<li> Output format: A5 to A0 or personalized by specifying the width and height.</li>
 	              					<li> Resolution: 75, 150, 300 or 600 dpi.</li>
                 					<li> Orientation. </li>
-               		 				<li> Keep screen aspect ratio: keep the same aspect ration as what is displayed on the screen.
+               		 				<li> Keep screen aspect ratio: This keeps the same aspect ratio as what is displayed on the screen.
 This option will partially rule out the output format chosen.
 Only one dimension will be conserved.</li>
                 						<li> File format: pdf, jpg, bmp, gif, png, jpeg. </li>
               					</ul>
 					</li>
-					<li>CSV: Export the selected parameters can
+					<li>CSV: This exports the selected parameters
 						<ul>
 							<li> Crossover frequencies: frequencies and conductivities of each crossover frequencies points displayed in the Crossover tab </li>
 							<li> Other: CM factor (Real and Imaginary parts), Complexe Permittivity, Permittivity and Conductivity for the particle, the medium and the suspension displayed in the related tabs.
 The legend can be displayed in the first line of the CSV file if selected.</li>